How to Turn a Ram ProMaster into a Campervan

 Kitchen cost

 We use this Hanging basket for our fruit which I love.
-I would order two of them so I can put vegetables in the other one.
+I would order two of them next time so I can put vegetables in the other one.
 I used Velcro to hold that small fake plant in the window so it wouldn’t move when we traveled.
 I also added Velcro under the pink/white crock above that holds our plastic silverware.

 I am still looking for the perfect bedspread for our bed that doesn’t cost a lot.
 The fridge is full of stickers that I have collected from @rvstickerclub on Instagram